mongodb/docs/source/includes/fact-dynamic-concurrency.rst

 Starting in version 7.0, MongoDB uses a default algorithm to dynamically adjust the maximum number of concurrent storage engine transactions (read and write tickets).
-The dynamic concurrent storage engine transaction algirithm optimizes database throughput during cluster overload.
+The dynamic concurrent storage engine transaction algorithm optimizes database throughput during cluster overload.
 The maximum number of concurrent storage engine transactions (read and write tickets) never exceeds 128 read tickets and 128 write tickets and may differ across nodes in a cluster.
 The maximum